 On the same day that he submits the budget to the Board, the Superintendent shall file a copy of it in his office, where it shall remain available for public inspection until the budget resolution is adopted.

 Upon receiving the budget from the Superintendent, the Board shall consider the budget, make such changes therein as it deems advisable, and submit the entire budget as approved by the Board to the Board of County Commissioners not later than May 15, or such later date as may be fixed by the Board of County Commissioners.
+The Board may hold a public hearing on the proposed budget prior to final action.

 LEGAL REF: G.S.
 115C-427, -428, -429